Kangaroo Paws are a beautiful addition to any Australian garden, filling it with colourful flowers and bold foliage through the seasons.

 - Snails or slugs – These creatures love Kangaroo Plants and can quickly damage the foliage.
 The best controls are environmental controls rather than snail bait.

 Rather than letting poisons get into the environment, remove snails and slugs by hand, encourage natural predators and sprinkle used coffee grounds onto the soil.

 Now You’re Ready to Grow Kangaroo Paw Plants!

-Because it’s a native Australian plant, Kangaroo Paw care is easy even for less experienced gardeners, creating a beautiful backdrop of vibrant colour through spring and summer, and attracting birds, bees and butterflies to your garden.
+Because it’s a native Australian plant (see more Australian native flowers here), Kangaroo Paw care is easy even for less experienced gardeners, creating a beautiful backdrop of vibrant colour through spring and summer, and attracting birds, bees and butterflies to your garden.